okhdfc/delta-dem/README.md

 # delta-dem
-This is a demo of git and github class
+This is a demo of git and github class..